-Attachment A contains a recommended Inducement Resolution for Board adoption which will preserve the College's right to utilize bond or loan financing for the capital costs associated with renewing and updating biology labs and prep rooms for a project amount of \$5,900,000 and for the renewal or replacement of the three sets of escalators in the West Building at a project amount of \$2,400,000.
-The Department of Education will provide 50% funding of the debt service associated with the biology lab project with the remaining 50% funded from the City appropriation.
+Mr. Spiewak stated that Attachment A contains a recommended Inducement Resolution for Board adoption which will preserve the College's right to utilize bond or loan financing for the capital costs associated with renewing and updating biology labs and prep rooms for a project amount of \$5,900,000 and for the renewal or replacement of the three sets of escalators in the West Building at a project amount of \$2,400,000.
+The Resolution was prepared by the College's bond counsel, Kevin Scott, at Fox Rothschild.
 The resolution will permit capital costs incurred by the College during the initial stages of the projects to be included in the bond or loan financing.
+He noted that the Department of Education will provide 50% funding of the debt service associated with the biology lab project with the remaining 50% funded from the City appropriation.
+Mr. Spiewak also mentioned that the College intended to submit the escalator project to the Department of Education as a "carry forward" project for FY 15-16 with the hope of receiving 50% state funding starting with that fiscal year.

-A similar delegation of authority has been made in prior capital projects requiring bond or loan financing to facilitate access to favorable financial market conditions and help ensure that construction time schedules are met.
+Mr. Spiewak stated that a similar delegation of authority has been made in prior capital projects requiring bond or loan financing to facilitate access to favorable financial market conditions and help ensure that construction time schedules are met.
 College bond counsel has always recommended that the resolution amount be higher than estimated costs at the time it is adopted in case of any unforeseen capital costs.
 The amount of actual financing undertaken by the College will be recommended to the Board for its approval later in the fiscal year.